 In addition, the Internal Auditors followed up on the implementation of recommendations from previous cycles of internal audit and updated the Audit Committee on the status of management-agreed action plan.
-For the financial year ended 30 June 2014, the total costs incurred for the outsourced internal audit function amounted to RM21,180 inclusive of reimbursable expenses and service tax.
+For the financial year ended 30 June 2015, the total costs incurred for the outsourced internal audit function amounted to RM29,119.